sangajapatel06/node-Cowin_CLI/README.md

 - Ability to get all district id's for a state id.
 - Ability to get slots by district id.
 - Ability to filter slots by ages as we have slots by 18-45 and 45 and above.
-- Apart from this beautification of the console output
 - Ability to send desktop notification